New York Press Association: Annual meetings

 Members of the NYPA traveled to Washington, D.C., to meet with the U.S. President Ulysses S. Grant in May 1874.
 On June 9, 1875, the 21st annual meeting of the NYPA was held in Elmira.
 About 40 members of the Alabama Press Association also attended the meeting.

 On June 8, 1881, the NYPA held its 25th annual meeting in Utica, New York., with William Curtis of Harper's Weekly giving an address to 2,500 attendees.

 NYPA's annual meetings have featured a variety of newsmakers discussing industry issues as well as state and national politics:

-Governor Theodore Roosevelt addressed the annual meeting of NYPA editors in February 1929 and outlined a plan to provide $12 million in relief to poor farmers in New York state.
+Governor Franklin Roosevelt addressed the annual meeting of NYPA editors in February 1929 and outlined a plan to provide $12 million in relief to poor farmers in New York state.
 On Feb.
 6, 1953, M.N.
 Taylor, a Wisconsin conservationist, told the 101st annual meeting of the NYPA in Syracuse that reforestation of 2 million acres of state land was important for the long-term production of newsprint.

-In 1973, U.S. Representative Bella S. Azbug called for federal safeguards to protect a journalist's right to protect confidential sources.
+In 1973, U.S. Representative Bella Abzug called for federal safeguards to protect a journalist's right to protect confidential sources.
 Senator Robert F. Kennedy addressed a group of NYPA editors on Feb.
 12, 1968, criticizing the proliferation of governmental units and calling for more a centralized plan of attack on Hudson River pollution.